gristlabs/aws-lambda-upload/README.md

 ```
 $(npm bin)/aws-lambda-upload [options] <start-file>
 ```
 Here, `<start-file>` is the path of the JS file to serve as the entry point into the Lambda.
-Note that in all cases, you'll use the basename of `<start-file>` as the filename to use for Lambda handler (if `<start-file>` is in a subdirectory, `aws-lambda-upload` will create a top-level stub for it in the packaged archive).
+Note that in all cases, you'll use the basename of `<start-file>` as the filename to use for Lambda handler.

 #### Update existing lambda

 Use `--lambda <name>` flag to update a Lambda with the given name that you have previously created on AWS (e.g. using [AWS Lambda console](https://console.aws.amazon.com/lambda)).

-Available programmatically as `updateLambda(startPath, lambdaName)`.
+Available programmatically as `updateLambda(startPath, lambdaName, options)`.

 #### Saving a local zip file

 Use `--zip <path>` flag to save the packaged lambda code to a zip file.
 It may then be used with e.g. `aws lambda update-function-code` command or as in a CloudFormation template with `aws cloudformation package` command.

-Available programmatically as `packageZipLocal(startPath, outputZipPath)`.
+Available programmatically as `packageZipLocal(startPath, outputZipPath, options)`.

 #### Saving a zip file to S3

-Use `--s3` to save the packaged lambda code to S3, and print the S3 object key to stdout.
+Use `--s3` to save the packaged lambda code to S3, and print the S3 URI to stdout.

 The zip file will be saved to the bucket named by `--s3-bucket` flag (defaulting to `"aws-lambda-upload"`), and within that to folder (prefix) named by `--s3-prefix` flag (defaulting to empty).
 The basename of the